 A great plan communicated well to the team.
 It still moves at a snail's pace.

 The strategy was sound.
 The rollout was clear.
 Nothing was obviously broken.
-But the structure that determines how people actually move on priorities was never part of the plan.
-The pattern isn't resistance.
-It's something the plan was never designed to see.
+But how people actually move on priorities — what they protect, what they override, what they ignore — was never part of the plan.

 Great survey scores across the board.
 Top performers leave in the same quarter.